-On February 1, 2021, the Bicameral Conference Committee, under the 18th Congress of the Philippines, approved the reconciled version of House Bill No. 4157 and Senate Bill No.1357 or the Corporate Recovery and Tax Incentives for Enterprises Act (CREATE).
+On March 26, 2021, (RA No. 11534), otherwise known as the Corporate Recovery and Tax Incentives for Enterprises (CREATE) Act, was signed into law.
 Among the salient provisions of CREATE include changes to the Corporate Income Tax (CIT) rates as follows: